Occupant Plugload Management for Demand Response in Commercial Buildings: Field Experimentation and Statistical Characterization: Conclusion

 \section{Conclusion}

-This work presents the findings from experiments conducted in office and university buildings within the NASA Ames Research Center.
-The experiments employed a matched pairs design to strengthen the causal connection between plugload consumption and the corresponding intervention used.
-During different phases of the experiments, interventions in the form of monetary incentives and/or dashboard feedback were used.
-The incentives were provided in a randomized order and the dashboard was constructed with regard to occupant engagement and plugload consumption awareness.
+In this work, the problem of improving building energy efficiency through plugload management is considered.
+The changes in occupant plugload energy consumption due to monetary incentives and/or visual feedback were investigated by conducting experiments in office and university buildings.
+These experiments employed a matched pairs design to strengthen the causal connection between plugload consumption and the corresponding intervention used.
+During different phases of the experiments, interventions in the form of monetary incentives and/or dashboard feedback were provided.
+The incentives were offered in a random order and the dashboard was constructed with regard to occupant engagement and plugload consumption awareness.
 The experiment in the office environment was conducted at NASA Sustainability Base in the presence of dashboard feedback.
-The average plugload reduction is found to be $9.52\%$ ($p=4.61\times10^{-4}$) and the regression model test RMS accuracy is found to be $77.39\%$.
-The experiment in the university environment was conducted at CMU Silicon Valley campus in the presence of incentives and/or dashboard feedback.
-The average plugload reduction in the presence of incentives, dashboard feedback, and their combination is found to be $12.93$\% ($p=0.11$), $21.61\%$ ($p=0.03$), and $24.22\%$ ($p=0.02$), respectively.
-The regression model test RMS accuracy for the university experiment is found to be $91.89\%$.
-Findings from both experiments indicate that feedback intervention is effective in both university and office environments with an estimated mean reduction of $9.52\%$ and $21.61\%$ reduction, respectively.
-The proposed models can facilitate the integration of occupant plugload consumption into demand response paradigms.
-Future studies should investigate experiment designs with larger sample sizes, persistence of effects, load shifting mechanisms, and generalizability across building types.
+The average plugload reduction was found to be $9.52\%$ ($p=4.61\times10^{-4}$) and the regression model RMS accuracy was found to be $77.39\%$.
+The experiment in the university environment was conducted at the CMU Silicon Valley campus in the presence of incentives and/or dashboard feedback.
+The average plugload reduction in the presence of incentives, dashboard feedback, and their combination was found to be $12.93$\% ($p=0.11$), $21.61\%$ ($p=0.03$), and $24.22\%$ ($p=0.02$), respectively.
+The regression model RMS accuracy for the university experiment was found to be $76.38\%$.
+Findings from both experiments indicate that feedback intervention can be effective in both office and university environments with an estimated mean reduction of $9.52\%$ and $21.61\%$, respectively.
+The proposed models potentially enable the integration of occupant plugload consumption control into demand response paradigms for achieving a low-carbon society.
+Future studies should investigate experiment designs with larger sample sizes, persistence of effects, load shifting mechanisms, sustainable interventions, and generalizability across building types and cities.